Courses

 How Does the Internet of Things Work?

-Now that we’ve established what the IoT is and the kind of cool stuff you can do with it, let’s take a look at how it works.
-In essence the Internet of Things is one huge cloud.
+In essence the Internet of Things works by being one huge cloud.
 Though the tiny chip in that coffeemaker is dumb as a rock, thanks to its WiFi connection with a proper computer — or a linked-up system of them — it’s as smart as any supercomputer, allowing it to do its thinking other than in its own brain.

 So, imagine you just being you, but next time that you’re faced with a large equation — you never know — you can borrow Stephen Hawking’s brain for a few seconds.
 Imagine all the things you could do if you had that ability.
 Be envious of digital devices, because they can do exactly that.